valecarriero/wikidata-emerging-patterns/code/README.md

-# Code for extracting Emerging Patterns from Wikidata
+# Code for extracting the Empirical ODPs emerging from Wikidata

-For extracting Emerging Patterns (EPs) from (a portion of) Wikidata, you first need to install KGTK and import a (sub)dump of Wikidata using it.
+For extracting the Empirical Ontology Design Patterns (EODPs) from (a portion of) Wikidata, you first need to install KGTK and import a (sub)dump of Wikidata using it.
 Indeed, our code relies on KGTK.

 Useful links: